ptleskin/QuasiRandomCircle/README.md

-Demonstration of a Quasi-random Sequence filling a Unit Circle.
+Demonstration of a Quasi-random Sequence filling a Unit Circle, Square, and Triangle.